As a small business fights for survival during a crisis, there's often one vision that helps them get back through it: eventually returning to normal.

 But businesses should think twice before simply calling everyone back when the coast seems clear.
 Despite the urge to return to how things were before, small business owners must grapple with the difficult fact that normal may not be coming back.
 A University of Wisconsin-Green Bay study found that after many types of disasters, a fundamentally changed business environment is common.

 "We're going to be working in a new reality," says Thomas Epsky, an adjunct professor of business at Indian River State College and consultant with its Florida Small Business Development Center, of life after the COVID-19 crisis.
-"Leaders have to assess what's changed, what's changed temporarily, what's changed permanently, and what may be fundamentally different with customers, your capability and your competition."
+"Leaders have to assess what's changed, what's changed temporarily, what's changed permanently, and what may be fundamentally different with clients, your capability and your competition."

 All of those factors could turn restaffing mistakes into big financial blunders.
 Here are a few things small businesses should consider when looking to boost their staffing while rebuilding their finances.